The Island of Corsica

 A Mountain in the Sea

-This brand new 7-night itinerary for 2020 explores the intriguing and endlessly fascinating island of Corsica.
+This 7-night itinerary explores the intriguing and endlessly fascinating island of Corsica.
 Turquoise seas, towering green pines and red granite rocks make this a landscape full of contradictions.
 We start in the colourful port of Bonifacio on the island’s southern tip before heading up the west coast to Piana and the beautiful Gulf of Porto.
 Our final stop is the former capital, Corte, an historic town lying at the geographical heart of the island and encircled by a backdrop of monumental granite mountains.
 With an age-old determination to keep their island pristine and unspoiled, the Corsicans have maintained an environment which offers a true paradise for hikers.

 Surprising as it may seem, the easiest way to join this tour is to fly to Olbia in the north of Sardinia.
 Olbia is well served with flights from across Europe and the UK and the airport is just a 15 minute journey from the town itself.
 We will meet the group with our vans at the airport and a short ferry crossing brings us to Bonifacio on the southern tip of Corsica.
 The tour finishes in Bastia, at the airport or the ferry port.